ZDOTOOO/wind64_Bypass/README.md

 > # **wind64 Cheat Engine EAC Bypass**
 EAC Bypass made for Rec Room by Imabot#0001 & neptune#1995 (me), used JUN - AUG 2022.
 Im releasing this publically due to reselling.
 This bypass works on most other EAC games without issues.
 Credit to [WindowsD](https://github.com/katlogic/WindowsD) used to temporarily disable DSE.
+Join my [discord](https://discord.gg/yKSNNszpPq)!

 - Sidenote: This branch has updated drivers that work on Rec Room as of 1/4/2023
 - Sidenote: This branch is not stable and patchguard detects it resulting in a BSOD